wish to enforce a Money Order granted by the Small Claims Tribunals by way of

 A Work Order is an Order which requires the Judgment Debtor to comply with a work detail.
 If a Judgment Debtor refuses to comply with a Work Order granted by the Tribunals, the Judgment Creditor may apply to the Tribunals to vary or substitute the Work Order with an Order to Pay Money for enforcement purposes.
 The Judgment Creditor can do so by filing at the Tribunals a "Request to Enforce Work Order", which can be downloaded from one of the following documents.

-For claims filed on or after 10 July 2017 (CJTS): The filing of the request to enforce a work order is made online.
-Please login to CJTS and complete the e-service "Request to Enforce Work Order Form" under "Online Applications".
+The filing of the request to enforce/vary a work order is made online.
+Please login to CJTS and complete the e-service "Request to Enforce/Vary Work Order Form" under "Online Applications".